GraeA85/Recipe-ository/README.md

 <h2 align="center"><img src="./static/images/westhill-incorrect.jpg"></h2>

-- If incorrect log in details are provided, then a flash message informs the user that the Username and/or password is incorrect.
+- If incorrect log in details are provided, a flash message informs the user that the Username and/or password is incorrect.

 <br>